iitmnlp/EvalEval/README.md

 # EvalEval

-Perturbation Checklist for Evaluating NLG Evaluation Metrics
+This repository contains the code for the paper [Perturbation Checklist for Evaluating NLG Evaluation Metrics]()

 ## Contents